jabrena/spring-boot-user-beans/README.md

 A visual way to increase the developer awareness to minimize the number of Beans in memory.

+The library exposes operational information about your Spring Beans running in the memory as another metric included with `Spring Boot Actuator`.

 ## Motivation

 Using this project, you will be able to see your Beans developed in your project